rfhb/ctrdata/README.md

 Please cite this package in any publication as follows:

-`Ralf Herold (2018). ctrdata: Retrieve and Prepare for Analysis Information on Clinical Trials from Public Registers.
-R package version 0.11. https://github.com/rfhb/ctrdata`
+`Ralf Herold (2018). ctrdata: Retrieve and Analyze Information on Clinical Trials from Public Registers.
+R package version 0.12. https://github.com/rfhb/ctrdata`

 <!--
 Within R, the latest citation information can obtained as follows: